 A student who has received an out-of-school suspension at Northern Westmoreland will not be permitted to attend his or her sending school on the suspension date(s).
+Also, if a student is suspended from the homeschool they will not be permitted to attend NWCTC.
 Students are not permitted to be on school property or participate in any school activity during the suspension.